 Low triplet-triplet absorption, low triplet state lifetimes, and a low intersystem crossing rate.

 One of the important characteristics of many laser dyes is the breadth of their emission spectrum, which is a prerequisite to tunability, but can also raise the lasing threshold.
-Below, we show experimentally and theoretically how multilayer co-extruded polymer DFB lasers take advantage of the dyes’ broad gain envelope through several different tuning modalities.
-While none of these modalities, taken singly, is previously unrecognized, we believe their simultaneous employment in multilayer polymer DFB structures is unique and likely advantageous for applications.
+Below, we show experimentally and theoretically how multilayer co-extruded polymer DFB lasers take advantage of a dye’s broad gain envelope through several different tuning modalities.
 The wide spectral range of the gain envelope also is responsible for the ability of these dyes to be used for generating short duration pulses.

 The photoluminescent efficiency of light emission is described in terms of the quantum yield, the ratio of the number of photons emitted to the number of photons absorbed.
 Unfortunately, as the concentration of dye or active conjugated molecules increases, many otherwise promising gain materials tend to form aggregates, dimers, or excimers.
 Dyes that are strongly emissive in liquid solutions are easily quenched by these interactions in a solid matrix.
 To prevent this quenching, it may be preferable to attach the dyes as carefully spaced side groups to avoid aggregation.
 (This problem has also been considered extensively in the literature on organic light emitting diodes (OLEDs) with some success through the use of dendrimers to space out the chromophores from each other. )

 Unfortunately, in solid matrices, dyes used to date have tended to suffer from low efficiency and fast photodegradation as compared to their liquid-dissolved forms.
 The process of photodegradation in systems of organic molecules has been studied for over half a century.75,,, Optical devices that use organic dyes have a limited lifetime, as short as seconds to weeks, before the dye or entire device must be replaced.,, Although the lifetime of some organic dye-doped systems has been extended in certain cases, current understanding of photodegradation is still far from complete.
-The reasons for the lack of a complete theory are twofold: (1) the large assortment of dye configurations with differing properties and (2) the varying routes of photodegradation in each species of dye, such as chemical oxidation, formation of dimmers, and basic thermal degradation.
-Examples of photodegradation mechanisms include phototautomerization, photoisomerization, photodenaturation, photoejection,,,, triplet-radical reactions, photodimerization, photodissociation, twisted intermolecular charge transfer (TICT), etc. Some of these processes such as photoisomerization are known to reversibly recover, while other process like photoejection only show signs of self-healing when, under the right circumstances, both charge trapping and recombination occur.
+The reasons for the lack of a complete theory are twofold: (1) the large assortment of dye configurations with differing properties and (2) the varying routes of photodegradation in each species of dye, such as chemical oxidation, formation of dimers, and basic thermal degradation.
+Examples of photodegradation mechanisms include phototautomerization, photoisomerization, photodenaturation, photoejection,,,, triplet-radical reactions, photodimerization, photodissociation, twisted intermolecular charge transfer (TICT), etc. Some of these processes such as photoisomerization are known to reversibly recover, while other processes like photoejection only show signs of self-healing when, under the right circumstances, both charge trapping and recombination occur.
 Within the current literature, however, most processes of photodegradation are irreversible with many molecular products of photodegradation still unknown.